St. George's Church, Dublin

-St. George's Church is a former parish church in Dublin, Ireland, designed by Francis Johnston, it is considered to be one of his finest works.
+St. George's Church is a former parish church in Dublin, Ireland.
+Designed by Francis Johnston, it is considered to be one of his finest works.
 The structure is located at Hardwicke Place, just north of the city centre, though when it was opened this was considered to be in Drumcondra.
 The elegant spire, 200 ft high, became a landmark of the north inner city.
 Along with St Andrew's Church, Chennai, it is considered one of the finest stylistic "daughter" churches to London's St Martin-in-the-Fields.

 The building

 Early history

-Construction of the "New St. George's church, Drumcondra", at the end of Temple Street, Dublin (the street so named after the church) commenced in 1802 by the Church of Ireland for the parish of St. George, which had been established in 1793.
-There had been an "Old St. George's church, Drumcondra", in nearby Hill Street (the called Lower Temple Street) erected by Sir John Eccles.
+Construction of the "New St. George's church, Drumcondra", at the end of Temple Street commenced in 1802 by the Church of Ireland for the parish of St. George, which had been established in 1793.
+There had been an Old St. George's church, Drumcondra, in nearby Hill Street (then called Lower Temple Street) erected by Sir John Eccles.
 The Eccles family were patrons of the "new church".
 Another "Drumcondra Church" is the St. John the Baptist Church, in Church Street, Dublin.

 The original site acquired for the new church (donated by Luke Gardiner, 1st Viscount Mountjoy) was on Whitworth Road, but then the present site was selected, which at the time was open fields.
-A temporary chapel was built on the Whitworth Road site and the churchyard was retained when St. George's was completed - this site was later taken over by the Whitworth Hospital (later named Drumcondra Hospital).
-The Greek inscription on the portico, ΔΟΞΑ ΕΝ ΥΨΙΣΤΟΙΣ ΘΕΩ (doxa en hupsistois Theō), translates to 'Glory to God in the Highest'.
+A temporary chapel was built on the Whitworth Road site and the churchyard was retained when St. George's was completed, this site was later taken over by the Whitworth Hospital (later named Drumcondra Hospital).
+The Greek inscription on the portico, ΔΟΞΑ ΕΝ ΥΨΙΣΤΟΙΣ ΘΕΩ (doxa en hypsistois Theō), translates to 'Glory to God in the Highest'.

 It was a 'free church', within the Established Church, where no pew rents were paid and it survived on voluntary subscriptions.

 Twenty-two years after the church was built, problems developed when the wide roof began to splay further than it should, due to the strain of the wide-span timber trusses.
 Civil engineer Robert Mallet, whose father ran an iron foundry in Dublin, created cast-iron trusses to haul the church back into shape.